numberly/europython2014-zeromq-training/README.md

 Broker:

-    send IP address, add to set, return all members of set
+    send client's IP address, add to Python set (in-memory only), return all members of set (collection of known peers)